 The book is so well written and photographed.
 There is a whole picture index at the back so you can search recipes that way.
 There is a handy little description of each recipe and there are tips on variations that can be made or helpful hints to make the recipe easier.
 It is divided into chapter by cuisine- Chinese Kitchen, Japanese and Korean Favorites, Southeast Asia and Beyond, American Classics, then a whole chapter on sauces, condiments, and sides.
 It even shows you when to cook what, to get dinner on the table in an hour.
 I just love all the details of this book- it is so helpful!

 I must admit- I was an extremely picky eater growing up and the only takeout food I ate was pizza (which is in this book).
-But my husband has introduced me to so many more types of food and I have eaten my fair share of asian food.
 This book covers everything from the americanized dishes we are all familiar with, to the more authentic dishes that I need to try!
 Also, don’t let a name scare you!
 I’m not familiar with some of the dishes and the names sound a little intimidating, but he does a great job explaining them in the caption at the top of the page.
 A couple examples are Gyudon- a rice bowl with thinly sliced beef that is cooked with garlic, ginger, and honey (Yum!!) and Bakso- a soup with beef meatballs, carrots, and cabbage.
 Not so intimidating now!

 Now to these delicious meatballs!!
-My husband had a hard time picking out what recipe to try first.
-I think he changed his mind at least 3 times!
-We settled on Honey Sesame Chicken because it sounded amazing and easy- two things I love.
+I had a hard time choosing what to make, but settled on Honey Sesame Chicken because it sounded amazing and easy- two things I love.
 It totally delivered too!
 I feel like meatballs are viewed as hard and time consuming and that is totally not the case for these.
 They came together super quick and nothing was hard about it.
 I used a small cookie scoop to evenly portion the meatballs and pan fried them in a cast iron skillet which browned them nicely.